HakaiInstitute/kelp-o-matic/docs/expectations.md

     For white backgrounds, it should be set to 255.

-If there is no *nodata* value set, any part of the image that is completely black or completely white is classified as "background" by Kelp-O-Matic.
+If there is no *nodata* value set, any part of the image that is completely black or completely white is classified as "background" by Habitat-Mapper.

 ### 2. Use tiled GeoTIFFs.

-Kelp-O-Matic uses a moving window to classify images.
+Habitat-Mapper uses a moving window to classify images.
 This means that the image is broken up into smaller chunks, and each chunk is classified separately.
 This is done to reduce the amount of memory required to classify an image, and to allow for classification of images that are larger than the amount of memory available on your